bm2-lab/iSTBench/Benchmark/RunModel/parameters.md

 runNormalization: A boolean variable indicating whether data normalization should be performed before integration.
 This is an optional parameter, with the default set to True.

 tech: Sequencing technology that generated the data.
-Can be set to "ST", "Visium" and others.
+Can be set to "ST", "Visium" or others.
 This is a required parameter.

 scale: Hyperparameter for the MENDER model.
 This is an optional parameter, with the default set to 6.